-This forest plan covers the woodlands of Shobdon, Mere Hill, Sned Wood, Ballsgate, Paysure, Oakley and Barnett Woods and Wigmore Rolls, in an area that is undulating and tranquil.
+This Plan covers the woodlands of Shobdon, Mere Hill, Sned Wood, Ballsgate, Paysure, Oakley and Barnett Woods and Wigmore Rolls; in an area that is undulating and tranquil.
 The valleys are narrow and deeply incised with woodland occurring on the steepest of slopes.

-The plan accounts for nearly 850ha of mixed coniferous and broadleaved woodland within North Herefordshire and is located approximately 1.5 miles from the Welsh border.
+The plan accounts for nearly 850Ha of mixed coniferous and broadleaved woodland within North Herefordshire and is situated 1.5 miles from the Welsh border.

-The majority of the woodlands are freehold.
-Only Paysure Wood, Ballsgate Wood and the eastern tip of Shobdon wood are leasehold- an area amounting to 26ha.
+The woodlands are all within the Nation's Forests with the majority being Freehold.
+Only Paysure Wood, Ballsgate Wood and the eastern tip of Shobdon wood are leasehold and amounts to 26Ha.

-There were around 700ha of conifers occurring on ancient woodland sites (PAWS) within the plan area, over a quarter of which have already been restored to native broadleaf woodland.
-The remaining areas contain between 21% and 80% of conifer species – by 2027 the plan looks to transform a further 60ha of conifers to native broadleaves.
+There are some 700Ha of conifer cover occurring on Ancient Woodland sites within the plan area.
+Of this figure over a quarter has already been restored to a native broadleaf.
+The remaining areas contain between 21% and 80% or more of conifer species and by 2027 the plan looks to restore a further 60Ha of conifer to native broadleaf.

-- to deliver well-designed forests in keeping with the local landscape character;
+· Deliver well-designed forests in keeping with the local landscape character.

-- to protect and enhance woodland and open habitats and their associated species. (including wood white, white letter hairstreak, dormice and reptiles);
+· Protect and enhance woodland and open habitats and their associated species. (including Wood White, White Letter Hairstreak, dormice and reptiles)

 What we’ll do